ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

  - A service can request for re-authorizing itself after any action performed e.g. `Login`.
 Once the re-authorization is complete and new entitlement is fetched for the service ``subscriptions-service-re-authorized` is triggered.
  - This event is fired with `serviceId` of the selected service.
 7. `subscriptions-action-delegated`:
- - A service can request its action to be delegated to another service, in such scenerio `subscriptions-action-delegated` is triggered just before handing over the event to the other service.
+ - A service can request its action to be delegated to another service, in such scenario `subscriptions-action-delegated` is triggered just before handing over the event to the other service.
  - This event is fired with `serviceId` and `action` of the selected service.
 8. `subscriptions-entitlement-resolved`:
- - Once the service is registered, the entitlments from it are requested. `subscriptions-entitlement-resolved` event is triggered when the entitlement fetch from the service is completed.
+ - Once the service is registered, the entitlements from it are requested. `subscriptions-entitlement-resolved` event is triggered when the entitlement fetch from the service is completed.
  - This event is fired with `serviceId` and `action` of the selected service.
 9. `subscriptions-started`:service
  - This event is triggered when `amp-subscriptions` is initialized.